karkn/HelloAspAngularSimple/README.md

 ## How to run

+0. Install Visual Studio Community 2015.
+   - To install SQL Server LocalDB, check on [Windows and Web Development]>[Microsoft SQL Server Data Tools].
-1. Open and build the solution in Visual Studio 2013.
-NuGet packages will be automatically restored.
+1. Open and build the solution in Visual Studio.
+Necessary NuGet packages will be automatically downloaded.
 2. Set HelloAspAngular.Web project as StartUp project.
 3. Run the application.